Museum of Scottish Lighthouses

 You approach the lighthouse through a series of odd-looking concrete pillars, like a forest of branchless trees.
 This is the net-drying area, where fishermen would spread their nets.
 There are guided tours of the lighthouse and the associated buildings, and you can climb to the top of the lighthouse tower.

 Behind the lighthouse, on the edge of the cliff, is the Wine Tower, a peculiar late medieval structure that is the oldest building in Fraserburgh.
-It was built by the powerful Fraser family, possibly as a chapel, or it may have been a form of Customs house.
+It may have been built by the powerful Fraser family as a chapel, or it may have been a form of Customs house.
 The interior chambers are vaulted and feature finely carved pendants.
 And, naturally, this being Scotland, there is an old tale associated with the tower.

 Death of a Piper